oebitw/pearl/articles/product.md

 ### UI and UX targeting women

-Marketing text, Call to actions, content will target females
+Marketing phrases, Call to actions, and content that specially designed to target females.

 ### Women customer service and sales team (Dana)